faldor20/TransferManager/README.md

       2. job finishes (deleted, cancelled success, failure, whatever)
       3. reordering)
       The jobDB does nothing except when one of those events occurs.
 IT has no internal loop or anythig like that.
-  4.(JoBD) The Job Is run, which starts the mover code.
+  4. (JoBD) The Job Is run, which starts the mover code.
 (Mover) This may mean starting ffmpeg, tcp,ftp or any other process that is part of the jobs movement
-  5.(TransferClient) job finsishes cancels etc 6.(JobDB) tokens are released
+  5. (TransferClient) job finsishes cancels etc
+  6. (JobDB) tokens are released